joes0451/ADev/ReadMe.txt

 		lower status bar.

+Search:
-Search: Search Dialog for searching through long Logcat or other output
-		in the console window.
+        Search Dialog for searching through long Logcat or other output in the console window.
 'Reset Next' starts the search from the top.

+		Search can also use pre-defined search strings in config.properties.

 		At any point you can select part of a line and when you hit "Reset Next" in the Search Dialog it will begin searching from there.